haganbmj/MagicSetEditor2/docs/type/index.rst

 **Overview**

-Many [[type:style]] properties are ''scriptable''; their value can be changed by a script.
+Many :ref:`style` properties are ''scriptable''; their value can be changed by a script.

 Consider for example: